courtneyficker/lohrr/README.md

 # The Lohrr bot

-Doesn't really do much of anything yet.
-Still learning.
+Still getting off the ground, but some functionality has been put in place.

 ## TODO:
-* GameNerdz daily sale check
+* ~GameNerdz daily sale check~ ##DONE!## Use commands ".gn" to check gamenerdz.com.
+Still working on coolstuffinc.com
 * Mini inventory search